 What is an implantable cardiac defibrillator?

-An implantable cardiac defibrillator is an internal shocking device that provides immediate therapy to a life-threatening arrhythmia (heart beating too quickly) via a jolt of electricity.
+An implantable cardiac defibrillator (ICD, or implantable cardioverter defibrillator) is an internal shocking device that provides immediate therapy to a life-threatening arrhythmia (heart beating too quickly) via a jolt of electricity.
 It can also act as a pacemaker if the heart is beating too slow.

 Why might a person need one?